AceEviliano/AceEviliano/README.md

 ### Hi there 👋

 I am Rishi, a student in first year MTech.
 Computer Science.
 I am passionate about anything computers and even more so about math.
-- 🔭 I’m currently working on __Setting up a repository containing projects for Advanced Computer Architecture__
+- 🌱 I’m currently working on a [Machine Learning repository](https://github.com/AceEviliano/Simply-Machine-Learning)

 <!--
 **AceEviliano/AceEviliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.